cs-ed/edtech-plan-krihud/README.md

 The club will have between 15 and 24 students based on interest and 1 teacher.

-Students will be using Asys Chromebooks.
+Students will be using HP Chromebook 11.
+  8 G memory
+  Running Google Chrome OS.

 ### Application